Updated: Oct 16, 2022

-Where are the Nullos in the mythology of gender identity and why have they escaped media attention?
-So far, not one Hollywood star has “come-out” as Nullo, nor announced the happy occasion of their Nullo son’s “transition.”
+Where are the Nullos in the mythology of gender identity, and why have they escaped media attention?
+So far, no Hollywood star has “come out” as Nullo, nor announced the happy occasion of their Nullo son’s “transition.”
 No brave and stunning magazine covers, no reality shows, and no Hallmark cards.
 No special birth certificates or driver’s licenses.
 No social media or protestor chants that “Nullos are No Sex!” or “Nullo rights are human rights!”
 They are even strangely absent from GLAADs Media Reference Guide for journalists discussing “Trans.”

 Where are the Non-Binary Nullos?

-Asexuals, pansexuals, greysexuals and demisexuals have all come forward for their piece of the sympathy pie since the madness of gender identity hit the ground running in western cultures.
-Teen Vogue reported in 2016 about the trauma for non-binary people getting a haircut, but the Nullos have hung back (no pun intended).
+Asexuals, pansexuals, grey sexual and demisexuals have all come forward for their piece of the sympathy pie since the madness of gender identity hit the ground running in western cultures.
+Teen Vogue reported in 2016 about the trauma of non-binary people getting a haircut, but the Nullos have hung back (no pun intended).
 Polygenders feel very left out..
-Poor demisexuals will never fall in-love at first sight.
-Apparently, greysexuals are terrified of coming-out to their partners, because their partners may feel like they are using their greysexual lovers, since greysexuals don’t desire sex but don’t mind having it (unlike asexuals, they can take it or leave it).
+Poor demisexuals will never fall in love at first sight.
+Grey sexuals are terrified of coming out to their partners because their partners may feel like they are using their grey sexual lovers, since grey sexuals don’t desire sex but don’t mind having it (unlike asexuals, they can take it or leave it).
 But the dangers to Nullos are not clear.
-In fact, no one knows how many men are identifying as Nullos.
+No one knows how many men are identifying as Nullos.
 Not a lot of them are rising up (sorry, I couldn’t resist) to be counted.

 In a National Health Institute report on what they euphemistically call “Transgender/Non-Binary Gender Confirmation surgery,” men identifying as women report bottom surgery at rates between 5–13%.
-In other words, most men claiming they are actually women, never have their penises or gonads removed.
-I’d think it would be a constant reminder for these men, of their maleness.
+In other words, most men claiming they are women never have their penises or gonads removed.
+One would think it would be a constant reminder for these men of their maleness.

-It appears men don’t like discussing the removal of their genitalia and think it’s quite rude to ask them questions about it.
+Men don’t like discussing the removal of their genitalia and think it’s pretty rude to ask them questions about it.
 In 2014 Laverne Cox “schooled” Katie Couric about her inappropriate inquiry on the matter on national TV.
-When it comes to women and children though, no such etiquette is required, as in the case of Jazz Jennings, barely an adult, whose entire trajectory of surgical complications for his castration were fodder for his reality show.
-Women who’ve removed their breasts to appease the gender gods, are routinely used in advertisements and make national news with their surgical scars displayed, promoting amputation of healthy breasts as self-empowerment, not dysphoria.
+When it comes to women and children, though, no such etiquette is required, as in the case of Jazz Jennings, barely an adult whose entire trajectory of surgical complications for his castration was fodder for his reality show.
+Women who’ve removed their breasts to appease the gender gods are routinely used in advertisements and make national news with their surgical scars displayed, promoting amputation of healthy breasts as self-empowerment, not dysphoria.